 - Your local phone number (your campus phone number will be available upon arrival but it might be easier to use a cell phone as a contact number)

 - Two forms of ID, such as a driver’s license, state ID, or passport

 Chase (once was Washington Mutual)

-The only bank with an ATM on campus is US Bank.
-There is also a US Bank near the Pioneer Express Shuttle Stop at Fred Meyer.
-The Fred Meyer has a Chase Bank inside.
+There is a US Bank near the Pioneer Express Shuttle Stop at Fred Meyer.
+The Fred Meyer has a bank inside too.
 All of the other banks have locations not too far from the Pioneer Express shuttle stop downtown.
-Please note, that while US Bank is the only ATM on campus, Student & Departmental Account Services will cash personal checks up to $25.
-The ATM does charge a surcharge for users that do not have US Bank check cards.
+Please note, that Student & Departmental Account Services will cash personal checks up to $25.